vectordotdev/vector/docs/specs/instrumentation.md

   * SHOULD be rate limited to 10 seconds.
 * Events
-  * MUST emit an [`EventsDropped`] event if the error results in dropping events, or the error itself MUST meeting the `EventsDropped` requirements.
+  * MUST emit an [`EventsDropped`] event if the error results in dropping events, or the error itself MUST meet the `EventsDropped` requirements.

 #### EventsDropped